Close Menu

 They found that although the child lived around 11,500 years ago, long after people first arrived in the region, her genetic information did not match either of the two recognized branches of early Native Americans, referred to as Northern and Southern.
 Instead, she appeared to have belonged to an entirely distinct Native American population, called Ancient Beringians.

-Further analyses then revealed that the Ancient Beringians was an offshoot of the same ancestor population as the Northern and Southern Native American groups, but that they separated from that population earlier in its history.
+Further analyses then revealed that the Ancient Beringians were an offshoot of the same ancestor population as the Northern and Southern Native American groups, but that they separated from that population earlier in its history.

 “We didn’t know this population existed,”